About InterGem, Inc.

 America's Jewelry Marketplace

-Celebrating our 50th anniversary in 2017, the International Gem & Jewelry Show (InterGem, Inc.) is proud to boast that we are America's longest running direct-to-consumer jewelry show.
+Founded in 1967, the International Gem & Jewelry Show (InterGem, Inc.) is proud to boast that we are America's longest running direct-to-consumer jewelry show.
 Producing over 60 shows in more than 35 major U.S. cities, InterGem is also the largest exhibition of gems, minerals and jewelry in the world.
 Visit a show near you to experience our unique marketplace.
 Imagine shopping from rows and rows of quality merchants vying for your business.
 This competitive atmosphere drives prices to rock-bottom levels.

 Our marketplace has become an essential part of business for jewelry stores, jewelry maker's and jewelry lover's for half a century!
 Forget retail, shop directly from manufacturers, wholesalers & designers for the largest selection at the lowest possible prices.
 Find extraordinary one-of-a-kind jewelry creations, loose gemstones, beaded strands, pearls, watches, antique and estate jewelry, supplies, chains, charms, accessories and much more.
 From the truly rare and exquisite to everyday-fashionable pieces, there is always something for everyone.